klaudiosinani/shtack/readme.md

 - Return Type: `Boolean`

-Determines whether the stack includes a certain `value`, returning `true` or `false` as appropriate.
+Determines whether the stack includes a certain value, returning `true` or `false` as appropriate.

 ##### **`value`**